 A contemporary anthropologist and lecturer at Bohdan Khmelnytskyi University in Cherkasy, Dr. Andriy Temchenko has worked as a secondary school teacher and as curator at the Cherkasy Regional History Museum.
 His areas of expertise include Ukrainian mythology, ethnography and folklore, particularly spells and folk medicine.

-In 2003 he defended his Doctoral dissertation, written on the topic of the Ukrainian healing spells, their symbolism and semantics.
-In addition to several dozen articles on this topic, Dr. Andriy Temchenko has had several books published, including Tradytsiyni Zamovliannia: Semantychni Transformatsii ta Obriadovi Paradyhmy (Traditional Spells: Semantic Transformations and Ritual Paradigms, 2014) and Tradytsiyni Mantychni Praktyky: Arkhaika Znakovoi Systemy (Traditional Divination Practices: Archaism of Sign System, 2014).
+In 2003 he defended his Doctoral dissertation on the topic of Ukrainian healing spells, their symbolism and semantics.
+In addition to several dozen articles on this topic, Dr. Andriy Temchenko had published several books, including Tradytsiyni Zamovliannia: Semantychni Transformatsii ta Obriadovi Paradyhmy (Traditional Spells: Semantic Transformations and Ritual Paradigms, 2014) and Tradytsiyni Mantychni Praktyky: Arkhaika Znakovoi Systemy (Traditional Divination Practices: The Archaism of a Sign System, 2014).

 Dr. Temchenko wrote the foreword and commentaries for the Sova Books edition of Petro Yefymenko’s Sbornik Malorosiyskikh Zaklinaniy (A Collection of Ukrainian Spells, 1874).
 He is also a member of the Ukrainian Scholar Library editorial board.